List of content you will read in this article:

 - You need to store the private keys on the device you are transferring the files to protect them against theft or loss.

-- You will require a system administrator for setting the SSH keys.
+- You will require a system administrator to set the SSH keys.

 - You need to know how SSH works and execute the right commands on the command-line terminal.